KCaverly/archer/README.md

 ### Roadmap

 Concurrent requests, status updating, and error handling took a big step forward in the last few days.
-Most of the fundamental functionality, is in place.
+Most of the fundamental functionality is in place.
 Up next, I would like to tackle better formatting for code, and saving/loading conversations.